Eagleville, California: Demographics

-Notable residents
+Notable person

 Joseph Floyd "Arky" Vaughan (March 9, 1912 – August 30, 1952), an American professional baseball player.
 He played 14 seasons in Major League Baseball between 1932 and 1948 for the Pittsburgh Pirates and Brooklyn Dodgers, primarily as a shortstop.
-After his retirement from baseball, he owned a ranch near Eagleville; he drowned in an accident while fishing with a friend.
-He was elected to the National Baseball Hall of Fame in 1985.
+After his retirement from baseball, Vaughan owned a ranch near Eagleville; he drowned in an accident while fishing with a friend.
+Vaughan was elected to the National Baseball Hall of Fame in 1985.

+Education

+Surprise Valley Joint Unified School District is the local school district.